 This evening you visit the Tirimbina Biological Reserve for a night walk.
-During this 2-hour walk, you will learn about the natural history of different rainforest species, with a focus on nocturnal species such as: frogs, insects, spiders, sloths, kinkajous, porcupines, opossums, and others, revealing a completely different perspective of the rainforest (a Bat Tour is also an alternate option).
+During this 2-hour walk, learn about the natural history of different rainforest species, with a focus on nocturnal species such as frogs, insects, spiders, sloths, kinkajous, porcupines, opossums, and others, revealing a completely different perspective of the rainforest (a Bat Tour is also an alternate option).
 Located within the rainforest and river environments of Costa Rica, this 750-acre tropical science resource combines education, research, and stunning beauty to give visitors an outstanding encounter with nature.
 The Tirimbina Rainforest Center was founded primarily to preserve one of the few remaining stands of intact, mid-elevation tropical forest in Central America.
 Through education, the Center has gone further into the process of incorporating the local communities in their conservation challenges.

 Tonight, enjoy dinner at the hotel.
 Overnight Sarapiqui.

 Rise and shine!
 This morning enjoy some classic river rafting on a seven-and-a-half-mile stretch of the clear waters of the Sarapiqui River.
-You'll begin in the small community of La Virgen, and raft down through some exciting class II and III rapids—Hueco Gringo, Confusion, Superman, Montana Rusa y Fuerza Aerea, among others.
+You begin in the small community of La Virgen, and raft down through some exciting class II and III rapids—Hueco Gringo, Confusion, Superman, Montana Rusa y Fuerza Aerea, among others.
 The rapids alternate with crystal clear still-water pools, where you may get the chance to stop for a refreshing swim (if you're not wet enough already!) and fully enjoy the intricacies of the landscape with the help of the naturalist guides.
-You'll leave the river at Chilamate, another small community, and stop for lunch at a local restaurant.
+Leave the river at Chilamate, another small community, and stop for lunch at a local restaurant.

 In the afternoon transfer to the Arenal area, with the rest of the day free to relax.
 Enjoy dinner at your hotel, from which you can take in the spectacular views of the volcano.
 Spend the evening swimming in the pool or relaxing in the Jacuzzi, and then head to your comfortably furnished bungalow for a good night's sleep.

 Dormant for centuries, Arenal Volcano exploded in a massive eruption of molten lava and ash in 1968.
 Since that time, it has continued to belch great clouds of ash and occasional lava.
 It is now one of the world's most active volcanoes and volcanologists from all over the world come here to study this tropical volcano.
 Today you visit Costa Rica's celebrated Arenal Volcano National Park.
 As you move through the forest, watch out for howler monkeys, bright tropical toucans, and listen to the rumbling sounds of the distant volcano.
 With a bit of luck, you may see the endangered resplendent quetzal bird as well.
 The walk ends with a magnificent view of Arenal, one of the most active volcanoes in the world since its massive eruption in 1968.
 Enjoy the rest of the afternoon and evening free in the area!
-There are lots of optional excursions available in this area.
+There are lots of optional excursions available.
 You can go mountain biking, fishing, horseback riding, ziplining, ride a rainforest tram or even take a hike on the miles of trails in the area.

-After a hearty breakfast at the hotel, you'll return to San Jose, where the afternoon is free for resting, relaxing, or exploring.
+After a hearty breakfast at the hotel, return to San Jose, where the afternoon is free for resting, relaxing, or exploring.

 This trip is enjoyable at any time of year, but for those wanting to see the turtles, June-October are the prime months to travel.